Throwback Thursday: A Lean Healthcare Conference From 2007

 Jim Womack also presented:

-• Thinking about process: Who is responsible for the process?
+That leads naturally to questions about process: Who is responsible for the process?
 Who clarifies its purpose?
-Who drives improvement
+And who is responsible for driving improvement?

 His son got a central line infection in the hospital.
 Willats had “personally observed 4 different standards and 14 applications of the “standard” method.”